 She watched it swim away.
 But then turn and swim back toward her.
 Beyond exhaustion, she closed her eyes and prepared to meet her fate.

-But just then, the water gushed up forcing her eye back open.
+But just then, the water gushed up, pushing her body backwards and forcing her eyes open.
 It was here.
 Her serpent!
 It sprang up from the water; huge and foreboding.
 The tail alone looked at least ten feet long, whipping this way and that.
 It growled and roared ferociously before pouncing on the shark, biting and tearing and clawing.
 The two beasts thrashed over and over in the water.
 The serpent-like tail wrapped around the sharks head and mouth, squeezing, as claws held the head to bite at the eyes.
 The shark’s mighty tail hit air, striking one last time, then floated downward.
 The animal serpent looked at her, snout and teeth dripping blood, eyes bright with bloodlust, then turned away and dove out of sight back into the depths.

 She waited.
 Surely he would come back.
 Save her!
 But, he didn’t return.
 She was alone again.
 The red water reached her and her thin arms moved slowly, swooshing forward and back.
 It was the only sound in the aftermath.
 The treading lessened and lessened, and she found it hard to draw a breath as the last rush of the adrenaline was spent.